-Determine the exposure curve of the RGB colour channels for the picture with the logarithmic gradation curve for colour channels, especially the darker areas of the picture can be identified.
+Determine the exposure-curve of the RGB colour-channels for the picture with the logarithmic gradation-curve for colour-channels, especially so that the darker areas of the picture can be identified.

 This effect mixes the RGB channels depending on your settings.
-You can for example exchange the red for the blue channel.
+You can, for instance, exchange the red for the blue channel.

 Colour intensity is a filter which mixes colour temperature and saturation.
-The intensity of the pixel colour is strengthened to match the nearest pure colour or weakened to differ from it.
+The intensity of the pixel colour is enhanced to match the nearest pure colour or reduced to differ from it.

-The colour palettes allows you to make targeted adjustments to individual colour area of the image.
+The colour palette allows you to make targeted adjustments to individual colour-areas of the image.

 Correct colour tone: